ichard26/ichard26.github.io/content/about.md

 For Discord, you'll find me in the [Python Discord][discord-python], [PyPA][discord-pypa], and [Pallets][discord-pallets] servers.
 Just in case we need to share a server to DM.

+I also have a [Twitter account][twitter] if that's more your thing.

 [bandersnatch]: https://github.com/pypa/bandersnatch
 [black]: https://github.com/psf/black
 [black-primer]: https://github.com/psf/black/blob/9bd4134f3138448eb92af7031d994b2cec7d08ad/docs/contributing/gauging_changes.md#black-primer